FrameForm/AutoImplement/README.md

 ### Default property sets

-Multiple sets of default properties can be defined, and the set selected when the instance is created.
+Multiple sets of default values can be defined, and the set selected when the instance is created.

 ```csharp